efficiently/larasset/README.md

 The asset pipeline provides a framework to concatenate and minify or compress JavaScript and CSS assets.
-It also adds the ability to write these assets in other languages and pre-processors such as CoffeeScript, LESS and EJS.
+It also adds the ability to write these assets in other languages and pre-processors such as CoffeeScript, LESS, Sass and EJS.

 For more a complete description of this package, you can read the Wiki docs:
 * The [Asset Pipeline](https://github.com/efficiently/larasset/wiki/Asset-pipeline) Guide